-Given that sense of urgency, the hanging sword of deadline, we can all too easily hear in Jesus' proclamation an echo of John the Baptiser's "repent right now, or else" kind of threat, and in doing so miss the second half of Jesus' proclamation, "and believe in the good news".
+Given that sense of urgency, the hanging sword of deadline, we can all too easily hear John the Baptiser's "repent right now, or else" kind of threat, and to miss the second half of Jesus' proclamation, "and believe in the good news".
 Jesus is not proclaiming a 'repent or else' message of impending judgment and doom but a message of hope, of redemption, of rescue, of a heaven-sent opportunity and invitation to not only turn away but to turn towards.

 And that Jesus indeed offered an invitation becomes abundantly clear in the famous and familiar incident that follows, the story of the calling of the disciples by the Sea of Galilee, the "I will make you fishers of men" passage.
 While Jesus seems to be casual in his approach, calling the disciples as he was walking by, there still is a sense of urgency conveyed in this abbreviated version of the incident.
-The brevity of Jesus' inviting command, "follow me"; the instantaneous response by the two different pairs of fishermen combine to set a tone of breathless "something's happening!"
-With one of his 44 uses of the term 'immediately' Mark declares, "immediately they left their nets and followed him!"
+The brevity of Jesus' inviting command, "follow me"; the instantaneous response by the two different pairs of fishermen combine to set a tone of breathless "something's happening!".
+Badda-bing, badda-boom, "immediately they left their nets and followed him!"

-However, in a totally uncharacteristic way Mark almost spoils the telling of that incident by adding some detail, for some reason feeling a need to explain that the reason Simon and Andrew were casting a net into the sea was because they were fishermen.
+Now in a totally uncharacteristic way Mark almost spoils the telling of that incident by adding some detail, for some reason feeling a need to explain that the reason Simon and Andrew were casting a net into the sea was because they were fishermen.
 Good grief!
 Why else would they be casting a net into the sea?
 Whether the reason is Mark's obvious disdain towards the disciples (in no other gospel do they appear so clueless, constantly offering the wrong answers and being 'amazed' at what they learn) or a disdain towards his readers, Mark obviously felt a need to point out that they were fishermen so we would "catch" (get it?!) the double meaning in Jesus' famous saying.

-Now there's nothing like an explanation to ruin a good joke, and that is the case here also.
+There's nothing like an explanation to ruin a good joke, and that is the case here also.
 Sadly, all too often we get way too serious about the Good News from Jesus, and we sometimes carry that seriousness to ridiculous extremes, for example being offended at the suggestion that Jesus would tell a joke.
 But can't you see the twinkle in those all-knowing eyes?
 Can't you hear the smile in his voice as he invites the two of them with the simple but charming invitation, "follow me and I will make you fish for people"?

 An invitation that was repeated a bit later to another pair of brothers, James (a fine name!) and John, sons of Zebedee.
-Jesus called to them, and just like the first two without hesitation they also put down their nets and followed him.
+Jesus called to them, and just like the first two, badda-bing, badda-boom they also put down their nets and followed him.